Pesteves2002/cv/main.typ

 )

 #resume-item[
-  Built and enhanced features for QuizzesTutor, a full-stack web application developed within an Agile workflow using sprint cycles and Test-Driven Development (TDD).
+  - Developed features for QuizzesTutor, a full-stack web app, in an Agile workflow with sprints and Test-Driven Development (TDD).

-  Worked across the stack using Spring Boot, JMeter, Postgres, Vue, Cypress and, GitLab to implement new functionality, ensure code quality, automate testing, and support continuous integration.
+  - Worked across the stack with Spring Boot, PostgreSQL, Vue, and GitLab, supporting CI/CD pipelines.
 ]

 = Projects and Interests